NCSU-High-Powered-Rocketry-Club/Graphite-Flight-Data-Logger/README.md

 # Getting Started
 This code is still in its early stages *(read: mostly incomprehensible and sparsely commented).* With that in mind, you're more than welcome to pick through it, learn how things work, and discuss in the HPRC Slack.

-Note: I'm not currently accepting pull requests until after the next few club meetings in January to make sure everyone who want's to contribute is on the same page without project goals.
+Note: I'm not currently accepting pull requests until after the next few club meetings in January to make sure everyone who want's to contribute is on the same page with our project goals.

 ### Setting up your dev environment
 This project is built very specifically for the [Seeed XIAO ESP32S3 Sense](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) using PlatformIO.
 Make sure you've installed and set up the following things before cloning this repo to your system: